zuri-training/favicon-gen-team-70/README.md

 >Architecture
 >- Adopted the monolith architecture using Django templating

+>Folder Structure
+>- home: App for unauthenticated users
+>- dashboard: App for authenticated users
+>- static: For assets and styling sheets

 ## For Developers
 **Steps to deploy the Application**
 - Step 1: Create a virtual environment (python -m venv <virtualEnvironmentName>